openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > #### Example of Initiative and Surprise
 >
-> Spaz and Jalani are exploring the crash site of an Armada Star Cruiser for salvage when they are ambushed by a pack of Mugworm Griblicks.
+> Spaz and Jalani are exploring the crash site of an Armada Star Cruiser for salvage when they are ambushed by a pack of gravity worms.
 >
-> Spaz and Jalani roll Agility checks to determine initiative, and the GM makes one roll for the Griblicks as a group.
+> Spaz and Jalani roll Agility checks to determine initiative, and the GM makes one roll for the worms as a group.
 Jalani announces that she'll be drawing her Las Pistol, which has the *swift* property, granting her advantage 2 on her Agility roll.
 Spaz was rummaging through a closet at the moment of attack, so the GM rules that he is surprised.
 >
 >> Spaz (Agility 2) rolls 1d20 + 1d6, and gets a 14.
 >>
 >> Jalani (Agility 4) rolls 1d20 + 3d10 (keeping the highest d10), and gets a 25.
 >>
->> The Griblicks (Agility 3) roll 1d20 + 1d8, and get an 11.
+>> The gravity worms (Agility 3) roll 1d20 + 1d8, and get an 11.
 >
 > The final initiative order is as follows:
 >